 The audience was totally, utterly, thoroughly enthralled by Tim Piper’s portrayal of John Lennon, from his Beatle boots to his Nehru jacket.
 Even though the theatre seats were bolted to the floor, the house was shaking from the first song to the last.
 I swear to you on a stack of declassified documents that this is not exaggeration.
 People were singing, clapping and toe tapping, all much more difficult to do in a packed house with seating meant for sitting still and acting one’s age.
 And this audience didn’t just know the words, they knew all the harmonies.

-While the look-alike sound-alike and highly personable Piper worked his ass off in this one-man show, his four-piece band kept pace with Greg Piper on bass, Mortley Bartnoff on keyboards, Don Poncher on drums, and Don Butler handling lead guitar.
+While the look-alike sound-alike and highly personable Piper worked his ass off in this one-man show, his four-piece band kept pace with Greg Piper on bass, Mortley Bartnoff on keyboards, and Don Poncher on drums.
 Even though Tim Piper (who also wrote and produced) is quite a proficient guitarist himself, this man is busy.

 He conducted a few sing-alongs, took impromptu requests from the audience and engaged in a little conversation, as well (prepare your Lennon-centric song choice ahead of time because I suffered a cataclysmic brain fog and could only think of Blackbird.
 Wrong.).
 At the close of the show, the audience members who weren’t leading the standing ovation rushed up to shake his hand or get a quick photo.
 Now that’s the real deal.

 Just Imagine is a portal that takes us on a magical mystery tour into the mind of the most important non-classical musician that ever lived, John Lennon...
 The images, the script and the music are outstanding, but the real gem is Tim Piper who channels John with remarkable wit and grace.
 Absolutely brilliant !
 Dont miss it !